carlostojal/vCard_frontend/README.md

 ## Running

+First, take a look at the configurations.
+Configurations like the backend API URL are defined in the `.env` file.

+By default, you probably don't have a `.env` file.
+However, you have a `.env.example` file.
+Make a copy of this file, in the same location, named `.env` and update any values you need to change.

 ### Development environment
 - Navigate to the `vCard` directory (`cd vCard`).
 - Run the command `npm install` to install all dependencies.